 By Penelope Bielckus (AKA The Flyaway Girl)

 What if you could indulge your travel-loving self… even while at home?
+Although nothing beats being in an actual beach or enjoying a stay in a mountain resort with entertainment, the pandemic has basically forced the travel destinations to close their doors for the time being so we have no choice but to adapt.
 Whether during lockdown or otherwise, there are so many ways to still see the world without leaving your house.
+Once the restrictions are lifted, you may check these guys out to book Disneyland tickets for the whole family.

 From virtual tours of museums around the world to digital hikes in National Parks, from reading travel books and memoirs to learning a new language or watching travel videos or TV shows and films – there are so many ways to pique your travel interest from your couch!